Furkanzmc/qtdevcon-community-driven-coding-guidelines/slides.md

 - JavaScript functions

 <!--
-- QML is a visual language
 - Should be easy to imagine the code
 - Discuss with your team and adjust
-- qmlformat doesn't support customization yet
 -->

 ---